CloudCannon/alto-eleventy-template/src/docs/using-shortcodes.md

 * Diffcode formatter
 * Tree diagram formatter

-To use a Hugo shortcode within CloudCannon, click the 'Snippet' button in the Content Editor, and set your parameters.
+To use an Eleventy shortcode within CloudCannon, click the 'Snippet' button in the Content Editor, and set your parameters.

 {% figure "https://cc-dam.imgix.net/blog/snippet-toolbar.webp" %}